gareth-39/boutique-ado/README.md

 - Build fail on heroku = `(Solution)` When I deployed through heroku the build failed not sure why just disconnected the app and re-deployed and it worked.

 - Indentation errors = `(Solution)` Simple spelling mistakes that were easily fixed.

+# Deployment
+### ElpephantSQL

+This project uses [ElephantSQL](https://www.elephantsql.com/) for postgreSQL database.

+To obtain your own Postgres database, sign-up with your GitHub account, then follow these steps:
+- Click **Create new instance** to start a new database.
+- Provide a name, this is commonly the name of your project.
+- Select the **Ting turtle plan** as this is free.
+- You can leave the **tags** blank.
+- Select the **Region** and **Data center** closest to you.
+- Once created, you can click on the nee database name where you can view the database URL and password.

 ### Heroku Deployment